-The OV-chipkaart is a card that you must use for all public transport in the Netherlands.
+The OV-chipkaart is a card that you must use for all public transport, anywhere in the Netherlands.
 You can load money on the card and pay for your rides in trams, buses, metros and trains.

 Use of the OV-chipkaart is obligatory in all public transport.
 In Amsterdam you can buy a single-use ov-chipcard in trams and buses (from the driver or the tram conductor).

-In trains the use of the OV-chipkaart is also obligatory (From July 9 2014).
-It is possible to buy a single-use ov-chipkaart from a counter or a ticket machine.
+In trains, the use of the OV-chipkaart is also obligatory.
+It is possible to buy a single-use ov-chipkaart from a counter or a ticket machine (not on the train itself, you must have a valid ticket before you enter the train).
 The single-use ov-chipkaart is practically like an old-fashioned train ticket, but it has a small chip inside on which it is written what you bought.
 This is not written in characters any more on the ticket itself, unfortunately.

 The single-use train ov-chipkaart comes with a surcharge of 1 Euro for each ticket, and discounts do not apply.